 All you need to do to attend the latest event is email and ask to be registered.

-YOU WILL BE SENT A LINK TO THE PRESENTATION ONE HOUR BEFORE THE EVENT.
+YOU WILL BE SENT A LINK TO THE PRESENTATION ON THE DAY OF THE EVENT.

 The event will last for approximately one hour, including an opportunity for you to ask questions.